sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

         return self.deepspeech(x)
 ```

-We can intanciate a non trained model with it and export it with following command:
+We can instantiate a non trained model with it and export it with following command:

 ```python title="export audio model with streaming dimension"
 file_path_export = Path("custom_deepspeech.nnef.tgz")